AmandineGauberville/Mod1-Final-Project/your-project/README.md

 Our analysis includes all France and various jobs families :

-Communication
+Communication ;
-Building public works
+Building public works ;
-Hairstyle
+Hairstyle ;
-Culture (Event / Show, cinema and audiovisual production and administration) Commercial air navigation
+Culture (Event / Show, cinema and audiovisual production and administration) ; Commercial air navigation ;
-Logistics
+Logistics ;
-Data
+Data ;
-Breeding
+Breeding.

 <a name="hypotheses-/-questions"></a>